bombasticSlacks/Aspirant/Game/Flurry.md

 #### Ambidextrous
 When holding two weapons/items of size 2 or less during combat, you can take a single action with each weapon, though each suffers a -1.

-#### Niten Ichi-Ryu
+#### Strike Together
-#TODOoverloaded
-When using two weapons and one is larger than the other, you may Strike Together, and Lash Out

-Strike Together - A special manoeuvre where, if you haven’t moved this turn, you may make a basic attack with each of your weapons.
-Your opponent may only react to one of these attacks.
+ If you haven’t moved this turn or last, if you attack with both your weapons, your target may only react to one of these attacks.

-Lash Out - You can throw your smaller weapon as a free action.

 #### Hyper Block
 You can block and parry ranged projectiles.